Stop! Your Lease Extension in Corwen Could Be FREE

 If you are facing a significant premium because your lease in Corwen has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Why you should commence your Corwen lease extension today:
+Main reasons to commence your Corwen lease extension

-A Corwen leasehold property depreciates with the years remaining on the lease.
+A Corwen lease depreciates with the years remaining on the lease.

 An extended lease is almost the same value as a freehold

-It is generally accepted that a property with over one hundred years unexpired lease term is worth roughly the equivalent as a freehold.
-Where an additional 90 years added to all but the shortest lease, the property will be worth the same as a freehold for many years in the future.
+It is generally accepted that a property with over 100 years remaining is worth approximately the equivalent as a freehold.
+Where an further ninety years added to all but the shortest lease, the premises will be worth the same as a freehold for decades to come.

 Lender Requirement